jundalisay/sp/content/en/research/hume/treatise/book-1/part-3/section-01.md

 1. Relations that depend entirely on the ideas that we compare
 2. Relations that can change without any change in the ideas

-From the idea of a triangle, we discover the relation of equality which its three angles bear to two right ones.
+From the idea of a triangle, we discover the relation of equality which its 3 angles bear to 2 right ones.

-This relation does not change as long as our idea [the triangle] does not change.
+- This relation does not change as long as our idea [the triangle] does not change.

-On the contrary, the relations of contiguity and distance between two objects can change merely by their change of place, without any change on the objects themselves or on their ideas.
+On the contrary, the relations of contiguity and distance between two objects can change merely by their change of place.

 The place depends on 100 different accidents which cannot be foreseen by the mind.